hsadeveloper/containerization-Java-app/README.md

 ![alt text](./images/image6.png)

-Docker is a tool that makes it easy to package an application and all of its dependencies into a container.
-Docker container start fast and use less memory.
+Docker is a framework for creating, depolying, and managing containers.Docker container start fast and use less memory.
 It caches layers to make build faster.

 Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing your Docker containers.
 When you execute a docker run command to initiate a container, your Docker client interprets this command into an HTTP API call and forwards it to the Docker daemon.
 Subsequently, the Docker daemon processes the request, communicates with the underlying operating system, and facilitates the provisioning of your container.